QFHS aims to support

 Application deadline is 31st December 2019, this should be emailed to arrive by this date.
 Applications received after this will be held over to the following year.
 Awards will be considered in January 2020 and the results formally announced in the March 2020 Quaker Connections.
 Successful applicants will be expected to complete their work by the following March.

-Submitting your application: The application form downloadable here is in pdf format.
-If you wish to submit your application electronically and do not have pdf writer software, please email the QFHS Secretarysecretary@qfhs.co.uk to request an application in MS Word format.
+Submitting your application: The application form downloadable here is in either Word (Docx) or PDF format.
+If you have any difficulty using these formats or any other query please email the QFHS Secretary firstname.lastname@example.org.

 Email your completed form to the QFHS Secretary

-Click here for 2019 Small Research Application Form (pdf)
+Click here for 2020 Small Research Application Form (PDF)